Back

 • Oppression Remedy and Derivative Actions: Dissatisfied corporate stakeholders can seek a broad range of relief under the oppression remedy or derivative action pursuant to corporate statutes.
 The oppression remedy is available to corporate stakeholders who feel that the powers of the directors have been or are threatened to be exercised in a manner that is oppressive or unfairly prejudicial to, or that unfairly disregards, their interests.
 Derivative actions may be brought on a corporation’s behalf by a shareholder, creditor, director, or other proper person, against the corporation’s own management, board, or controlling shareholders, typically alleging breach of fiduciary duty, conflict of interest, or mismanagement.
 In both of these types of actions, the court is given broad authority to make orders and may hold individuals personally liable for actions undertaken while they were directors or officers, although certain defenses may be available (see “Defences to Liability” below).

-• Unpaid Wages: Under several corporate statutes including the CBCA and the Ontario Business Corporations Act (the “OBCA”), directors are jointly and severally liable (or solidarily liable in the case of the CBCA), to the employees of the corporation for unpaid wages which become payable while they are serving as directors.
+• Unpaid Wages: Under several corporate statutes including the CBCA and the Ontario Business Corporations Act (the “OBCA”), directors are jointly and severally liable (or solidarily liable in the case of the CBCA) to the employees of the corporation for unpaid wages which become payable while they are serving as directors.
 While the British Columbia Business Corporations Act (the “BCBCA”) does not provide for this explicitly, the BC Employment Standards Act does: under that act, a person who was a director or officer of a corporation at the time an employee’s wages were earned or should have been paid may be personally liable for up to two months’ unpaid wages for each employee.
 Canadian jurisdictions vary when it comes to the maximum amount of wages for which directors may be held liable.
 The BC Employment Standards Act provides for a maximum of two months’ worth of wages, the CBCA provides for a maximum of six months, and the OBCA provides for a similar six month maximum for wages but one year for vacation pay.

 • Unremitted Taxes: Under the Income Tax Act (the “ITA”), directors may be held personally liable for certain unremitted taxes of the corporation.
 They also may be responsible for failures to withhold taxes and can be subject to penalties.
 Further, directors of a corporation which fails to file a tax return required under the ITA may face criminal penalties and fines.
 There are further requirements under the Excise Tax Act, the Canada Pension Plan, and the Employment Insurance Act that if not met may result in personal liability for directors as well.
 Be sure to speak with a tax advisor about these and any other tax considerations before agreeing to be a corporate director.